johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 layout: post
 title: Azure Storage for Your Website
 date: 2019-07-11
-summary: |
+tags: azure storage website
+---
 Use Azure Storage and Verizon CDN to create a custom website using your own domain name for a few cents a month.
-In this article we will also look at how to setup https for the website and redirect base domain name requests to index.hml.
+In this article we will also look at how to setup https for the website and redirect domain name requests to index.html.
 Seems like a piece of cake... until you actually try it in Azure.
-tags: azure storage website
----

 ## Problem
 How do you create a website using Azure Blob Storage and link it to a custom